taxes

 Check your deadline

-In some cases, however, the year-end deadline isn't firm.
-The Internal Revenue Service allows employers to give FSA owners until March 15 of the following year to make eligible medical expenditures and pay for them with account money.
+In some cases, however, the year-end deadline isn’t firm.
+The IRS allows employers to give FSA owners until March 15 of the following year to make eligible medical expenditures and pay for them with account money.
 But the grace period is optional.
 Companies can offer it or not.

-So your first step is to check with your benefits office to confirm your spending deadline, says Bart Turney, director of FSA marketing communications at SHPS, a benefits administration services provider in Louisville, Ky.
+So your first step is to check with your benefits office to confirm your spending deadline, says Bart Turney, a vice president with ADP Strategic Advisory Services in Louisville, Kentucky.

 If your workplace gives you until mid-March to incur FSA-eligible expenses and use this year's funds to pay for them, you have some breathing room.

-However, if your spending deadline is the end of December, start making doctor appointments and buying allowable medical items now.
+However, both those choices are optional and at the employer’s discretion.
+If your spending deadline is the end of December, start making doctor appointments and buying allowable medical items now.

 Eligible FSA expenditures